-According to the IPCC Good Practice Guidance and Guidelines, an uncertainty assessment is carried out on the Italian greenhouse gas inventory to establish the uncertainties related to different emission sources and the uncertainty of total emissions for the base year 1990 and the latest inventory year and the so-called trend uncertainty.
+Table 1.2 Methods and emission factors used in the inventory preparation greenhouse gas inventory to establish the uncertainties related to different emission sources and the uncertainty of total emissions for the base year 1990 and the latest inventory year and the so-called trend uncertainty.
 The uncertainty assessment helps to identify the key categories whose effect on the total uncertainty of the inventory is highest; furthermore, by means of such assessment the improvement measures can be directed so that the total uncertainty of the inventory can be lowered as effectively as possible with the available resources.
 Uncertainty assessments have been calculated on the Italian greenhouse gas inventory from the inventory of 2001 onwards, recalculations only apply to the base year.